jonmbake/discourse-user-bulk-action/README.md

 A simple ruby script for performing bulk actions (CREATE, UPDATE, ACTIVATE or INACTIVATE) on a list of [Discourse](https://github.com/discourse/discourse) users (defined in `users.yml`).

+UPDATE currently only updates username and/or name.
+Groups that the user belongs to can also be specified (see example user.yml).
+Groups will only be added via the script-- never removed.

 ## To Use

 ### 1. Create `users.yml`: